chalukya75/JNNCE/README.md

    - Assign a phone number

 5. **Test**
-   - Call your number and test all scenarios
+   - Call your number and test all scenarios,
-   - Verify data flows to Google Sheets and Calendar
+   - Verify data flows to Google Sheets and Calendar,

 ## 📖 Detailed Documentation